Helpful Tips for Putting Up Your Christmas Lights

 Always Check Your Lights Before You Put Them Up

-This seems like common sense, but you'd be surprised how many people will do all of that work to put their lights up, then turn them on and you have bulbs that are not lighting or they are shorting out.
+This seems like common sense, but you'd be surprised how many people will do all of that work to put their lights up, then turn them on and you have bulbs that are not lighting or are shorting out.
 Before you put your lights up, plug them in and see if all the bulbs are lighting up, or if there are any holes or kinks in the wiring that could short out later or even cause a fire.

 Get Energy Saving Lights